chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 {{< note >}}

-- Assuming 5+1 nodes (1 bastion, 2 for Automate UI, 2 for Chef-server, 3 for Postgresql, 3 for OpenSearch).
+- Assuming 5+1 nodes (1 bastion, 2 for Automate UI and Chef-server, 3 for Postgresql and OpenSearch).
 - For the Frontend nodes you can use the same IP in automate and chefserver.
 - For the Backend nodes you can use the same IP in postgresql and opensearch.
 - To provide multiline certificates use triple quotes like `""" multiline certificate contents"""`.